Regulations covering minimum wages and statutory pay apply to almost every business.

 - Workers cannot agree to be paid less.

-- You must respond to a request for relevant information within 14 days.
+- You must respond within 14 days.

 2 Maternity pay

-2.1 To qualify for SMP, a woman must have completed 26 weeks’ service by the end of the 15th week before the week the birth is due.
+2.1 To qualify for SMP, a woman must have completed 26 weeks’ service by the end of the 15th week before the week the baby is due.
 This is known as the ‘qualifying week’.

 - She must still be pregnant, or have had her baby, by the 11th week before the expected week of childbirth.